ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 }
 ```

+# Hints for C\#

+# Hints for C\#

+-   Today there should not be significant issues.

+-   Given that `Shape` must contain the `Transformation` instance, it’s probably better to use an `abstract class` rather than an `interface`, as the latter cannot have data members.

+-   If you want to implement a good command-line interface, have a look at the repository [Awesome .NET [CLI]](https://github.com/quozd/awesome-dotnet?tab=readme-ov-file#cli).

 # Hints for Julia

 # Hints for Julia

--   Don’t worry too much for the command-line interface: Julia programs are not meant to be executed from the command line.
+-   Don’t worry too much about the command-line interface: Julia programs are not meant to be executed from the command line.
 You could just provide a script named `demo.jl` alongside another script called `pfm2png.jl`.

--   Define an `abstract struct` for `Shape` and then derive `Sphere`, `Plane`, etc..
+-   Define an `abstract type` for `Shape` and then derive `Sphere`, `Plane`, etc..

 -   In this lesson, you will likely see how elegant can be mathematical code in Julia!

-# Hints for C\#

-# Hints for C\#

--   Today there should not be significant issues.

--   If you want to implement a good command-line interface, have a look at the repository [Awesome .NET [CLI]](https://github.com/quozd/awesome-dotnet?tab=readme-ov-file#cli).

 ---